SonarSource/sonarlint-vscode/README.md

 # SonarLint for Visual Studio Code

 SonarLint is a free IDE extension that lets you fix coding issues before they exist!
 Like a spell checker, SonarLint highlights Bugs and Security Vulnerabilities as you write code, with clear remediation guidance so you can fix them before the code is even committed.
-SonarLint in VS Code supports analysis of JavaScript, TypeScript, Python, Java, HTML & PHP code, and you can install it directly from the VS Code Marketplace!
+SonarLint in VS Code supports analysis of C, C++, HTML, Java, JavaScript, PHP, Python and TypeScript, and you can install it directly from the VS Code Marketplace!

 ## How it works

-Simply open a JS, TS, Python, Java, HTML or PHP file, start coding, and you will start seeing issues reported by SonarLint.
+Simply open any source file, start coding, and you will start seeing issues reported by SonarLint.
 Issues are highlighted in your code, and also listed in the 'Problems' panel.

 ![sonarlint on-the-fly](images/sonarlint-vscode.gif)